 For the advancements we’ve looked at so far to have a meaningful, long-term impact on population health, we must ensure no patient gets left behind.
 It’s vital that provisions are made for patients who lack internet access or live in remote communities, for example.
 Achieving health equity is never simple, but initiatives such as installing internet access hotspots to enable under-served communities to benefit from virtual care will help redress the balance.

 With so much focus on digital technologies today, it’s easy to forget that substantial numbers of patients, particularly in older generations and less affluent communities, are unable or unwilling to use the apps and messaging platforms that many of us take for granted.
 To advance health equity, patient engagement solutions must take account of this and use tools such as conversational AI to provide effective self-service in every channel.
-Some patients may not have a smartphone or tablet, but they will almost certainly have a cellphone, so organizations must make it easy for them to access information and manage their care journey through phone and SMS channels.
+Some patients may not have a smartphone or tablet, but they will almost certainly have a cellphone, so organisations must make it easy for them to access information and manage their care journey through phone and SMS channels.

 Earlier, we saw how medical speech recognition and ambient clinical intelligence solutions are helping to reduce the documentation burden and improve patient and clinician experiences.
 These technologies can also contribute to health equity by expanding access to care.
 AI helps shoulder some of the administrative and data-hunting burdens that cut into the time clinicians have for patients.
-But with less time spent on documentation and other time-consuming tasks which can be streamlined with AI, organizations can see more patients with fewer clinicians, improving access to care.
+But with less time spent on documentation and other time-consuming tasks which can be streamlined with AI, organisations can see more patients with fewer clinicians, improving access to care.

 Stay tuned during 2023